Eventyret/DevHangout/README.md

 #### Running project locally.

 As a developer, I feel its important to give you different ways to run your backend in a simple and clean way, so I have made two ways to run your backend project.
-Regardless of project you **WILL** need a Mysql database. and create an `env.py` file to hold the information.
+Regardless of the project, you **WILL** need a Mysql database. and create an `env.py` file to hold the information.

 -   Create a new file in the folder `BackendApi` root folder (where you have manage.py) name it `env.py`
 -   Paste the content below and switch use your own information.